-In country areas like Tāneatua in the Bay of Plenty work was scarce, and a job that fitted into a family’s routine was particularly valued.
-When a local company was taken to court for employing women on a factory night shift, there was near universal protest – the women themselves, their employer, their union, local and national women’s groups, and politicians all agreed that they should be able to work if they wanted to.
-When legislation outlawing women working nights in factories was first passed in the 19th century, it was an attempt to prevent exploitation of women workers, and strongly supported by many women.
+In country areas like Tāneatua in Bay of Plenty work was scarce, and a job that fitted into a family’s routine was particularly valued.
+When a local company was taken to court for employing women on a factory night shift, there was near universal protest – the women themselves, their employer, their union, local and national women’s groups, and politicians all agreed that they should be able to work at night if they wanted to.
+When legislation preventing women working at night in factories was passed in the 19th century, it was an attempt to prevent exploitation of women workers, and strongly supported by many women.
 A century later, attitudes to working women had changed, unions were strong, and factory conditions had improved.

 Using this item

 Permission of the New Zealand Herald must be obtained before any re-use of this image.